jlyonsmith/shovel/README.md

 # Shovel: An SSH and Node.js based IT automation tool

 Shovel is a tool for performing IT automation tasks.
 It's written in Javascript using [NodeJS](https://nodejs.org).
 Script files are created in [JSON5](https://json5.org/) format and consist of a sequence of assertions that ensure the state of target system.
-Scripts are *idempotent* because after one successful run of a subsequent runs of the same script result in no changes to the target.
+Scripts are *idempotent* which means that after one successful run subsequent runs result in no changes to the target.
+This allows you to confirm the state of a system quickly and safely.

 ## Installation